NVIDIA

 What's Included

-This collection contains Holoscan for Media install files and the information needed to use them.
-These resources include our reference deployment guide, automation scripts, reference applications (Helm charts and containers), as well as links to information about the NVIDIA SDKs and application frameworks this platform utilizes.
+This collection and the associated user guide provide Holoscan for Media install files and the information needed to use them.
+Together, they include automation scripts, reference applications (Helm charts and containers), and links to NVIDIA SDKs and application frameworks used with the platform.

 See what's new in the latest Release Notes.